 How to go there?

 You can climb the volcano by yourself.
-With tuk-tuk (for 5Q/person) go to the starting point of the ascent (they will know where to take you), and you’ll pay 100Q/ person for entrance free.
+With a tuk-tuk (for 5Q/person) go to the starting point of the ascent (they will know where to take you), and you’ll pay 100Q/ person for the entrance fee.
 By paying the entrance fee, you’ll get a local guide to accompany you as well (or they can only show you the way if you prefer to go by yourself).

 What to take with you?

 10. TREAT YOURSELF WITH A DELICIOUS ICE CREAM!

 Well, after all that climbing you deserve one (or three), right?

 In San Pedro, you’ll find quite a few ice cream shops with a broad selection of regular and vegan ice creams.
 They explain to you how many scoops and flavors you can get for a certain amount of money, and you can also taste as many flavors as you want before choosing your own.

 It’s a touristy thing to do, for sure, and therefore a bit pricey (you know, compared to a bag of avocados).
 For example, the middle cup (with two flavors) costs 20Q and the large cornet 25Q (both in the picture).